makotokw/world-clocks/README.md

 Release Notes

 * Next
- - Chrome: Added a locale date string to footer of popup
+ - Chrome: Added a locale date via clock
+ - Chrome: Added an option to hide analog clocks
+ - Chrome: Added an option to change font-size of digital clocks
  - Chrome: Updated to manifest version 2
  - Chrome: Updated to CoolClock 2.1.4
+ - Chrome: Fixed some spelling errors in English
+ - Chrome: Fixed that checkbox dose not work
  - YWE: Removed files of Yahoo Widget!
  -- Yahoo!
 Desktop Widgets Gallery Website Discontinued on April 11, 2012